Urigo/angular-meteor/README.md

 * Update to Angular v1.3.x (latest).
 (Done)

 ### Modules (0% Done)
 * Add new method to inject angular modules into ngMeteor.
-(In progress)
-* Allow users to define their own angular module, ngMeteor will be injected automatically.
-(In progress)
+(Done)

 ### Collections (90% Done)
 * Decouple Meteor.subscribe from $collection service to allow users to subscribe to publishers with a different name to the collection, and also allow multiple subscriptions.
 (Done)